SciML/Catalyst.jl/docs/src/model_creation/dsl_advanced.md

 # [The Catalyst DSL - Advanced Features and Options](@id dsl_advanced_options)
 Within the Catalyst DSL, each line can represent either *a reaction* or *an option*.
 The [previous DSL tutorial](@ref dsl_description) described how to create reactions.
 This one will focus on options.
 These are typically used to supply a model with additional information.
 Examples include the declaration of initial condition/parameter default values, or the creation of observables.

 All option designations begin with a declaration starting with `@`, followed by its input.
 E.g. the `@observables` option allows for the generation of observables.
 Each option can only be used once within each use of `@reaction_network`.
-A full list of options can be found [here](@ref ref), with most (but not all) being described in more detail below.
 This tutorial will also describe some additional advanced DSL features that do not involve using an option.

 As a first step, we import Catalyst (which is required to run the tutorial):
 ```@example dsl_advanced_explicit_definitions